jellyterra/fedora-secureboot/README.md

 Make sure everything is ready.

 Reboot and enter UEFI Setup.
-Enable SecureBoot.
+SecureBoot should be now active.

 ## Check that your SecureBoot settings truly affect